benironside/github-slideshow/_posts/0000-01-02-benironside.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Use the right arrow to proceed,
+Use the right arrow to proceed, already!
 Use the left arrow to go back!